Quick Reflexes in Decision Making

 Indecisiveness is a Loss

 Every moment of hesitation can be costly.
-In the volatile markets, fund managers are all too aware that a delay in response can mean millions down the drain.
-Similarly, in software development, not committing to a direction or feature could mean losing out to a competitor.
+In volatile markets, fund managers are all too aware that a delay in response can mean millions down the drain.
+Engineering isn’t any different.
+Not committing to a direction or feature could mean losing out to a competitor.
 Or when a team doesn’t commit to a clear direction, it can lead to a lack of progress.

 Navigating the Gray Areas

 Decision-making in management is seldom a matter of black and white; it’s a spectrum of grays.
 Like trying to catch a “Reaction Ball” that bounces unpredictably in every direction, corporate leaders are constantly trying to adapt to the erratic nature of business stimuli.
-The choice often comes down to intuition and experience rather than clear-cut data.
+Most of the time, you’re choosing the least-wrong option, not the perfect one.

 Embracing the Wrong Calls